 - Get Information About Schools – the following school types, identified using GIAS have been excluded:

 - former independent schools which have not had an inspection since opening

 - sponsored academies which have not had an Ofsted inspection since opening as an academy

 - schools that have amalgamated and have not been inspected since amalgamation

-New places are identified as an increase in capacity of 15 places or more between May 2018 and May 2019 at each school.
-The calculation counts the number of new places that have been created in schools of each Ofsted category and performance category; and the number of existing school places in each category.
+New places are identified as an increase in capacity of 15 places or more between May 2019 and May 2021 at each school.
+The calculation counts the number of new places that have been created in schools of each Ofsted category; and the number of existing school places in each category.

 The quality measure represents the window in time when places were added and this is not necessarily the same quality outcome as when the decision to add places was taken.

-This data can be used to help establish developer contributions per school place by adjusting the national average.
-See technical notes tab in scorecard for more information on how to do this.
+This data can be used to help establish developer contributions per school place.
+The national average costs, adjusted for regional location factors, are shown in the scorecard.
+See technical notes in scorecard for more information on how to adjust this further for inflation.

 The interactive local authority school places scorecard is available here: https://department-for-education.shinyapps.io/la-school-places-scorecards

 School preference refers to the proportion of applicants who received an offer of a place in one of their top three preferences for entry in September 2021 in the selected local authority and in England.
 Data and more information on methodology can be found using the following link: https://www.gov.uk/government/statistics/secondary-and-primary-school-application-and-offers-2021